ajm24027/ChEM/README.md

 ### **_Description_**

-There's that question that people will sometimes ask at a party, "If you could have dinner with 5 person, living or dead, who would it be?"
+Introducing Chattus Ex Machina (ChEM), a chatbot app inspired by the phrase "DEUS EX MACHINA" or "The Ghost in the Machine."
+ChEM brings various personalities or "Ghosts" to users, enabling interactive conversations with them.

-A play off of the phrase, "DEUS EX MACHNIA", or "The Ghost in the Machine", Chattus Ex Machina (ChEM), is a chatbot app that aims the bring 5 various personalities or Ghosts to a user.
-And allow users to interact with these Ghosts.
+In the Lobby, users have the option to start new conversations with different Ghosts, including those they haven't spoken to before.
+They can also resume previously saved sessions from where they left off.

-Leveraging OpenAI's Chat API, Axios, and a MERN stack, ChEM will take user input, send it to OpenAI, where the API will respond to the user with predefined context in memory.
-Suddenly, having the ability to ask Drake "What is the meaning of life?" isn't reserved for super fans or the ultrawealthy.
+Within each session, users can rename their session to remember memorable dialogues.
+Notable features include real-time feedback that informs the user when the Ghost is responding to their latest input.
+Additionally, ChEM utilizes a useful React package called Scrollable Feed, which automatically renders a scrolling animation to the latest message in the conversation.

 ---